imzqqq/chat/website/spec/content/client-server-api/modules/end_to_end_encryption.md

 parameter is the concatenation of:

 -   The string `MATRIX_KEY_VERIFICATION_MAC`.
--   The Chat ID of the user whose key is being MAC-ed.
+-   The Matrix ID of the user whose key is being MAC-ed.
 -   The Device ID of the device sending the MAC.
--   The Chat ID of the other user.
+-   The Matrix ID of the other user.
 -   The Device ID of the device receiving the MAC.
 -   The `transaction_id` being used.
 -   The Key ID of the key being MAC-ed, or the string `KEY_IDS` if the